Advanced neuroimaging research for the digital age

 Finally, I am of the core faculty members of the Augmented Intelligence in Medical Imaging working group that is part of the recently formed Institute for Augmented Intelligence in Medicine at Northwestern University.
 The goal is to develop deep learning models that can inform us of which brain regions are driving patient classification, along with developing predictive models that can use MRI inputs to predict future decline, improve image processing tasks such as correcting motion artifacts and image segmentation..

-Our goal is to then integrate our advanced preprocessing methods with NURIPS, which utilizes high performance computing resources to tackle data preprocessing and analysis at larger scales.
+My goal is to then integrate our advanced preprocessing methods with NURIPS, which utilizes high performance computing resources to tackle data preprocessing and analysis at larger scales.
 This will enable faster development of deep learning algorithms that can aid in differential diagnosis, deep learning predictive models of motor and cognitive decline, along with identifying which regions of the brain are driving the outputs of these models in order to further explore the biological underpinnings.

 As a core member of the Augmented Intelligence in Medical Imaging (AIMI) working group in the newly formed Institute of Augmented Intelligence in Medicine at Northwestern University, the focus of our group is to apply augmented intelligence (AI) to create transformative medical AI-based applications to help clinicians improve patient outcomes through personalized care across all medical imaging disciplines and diseases.
 My interest is to develop and apply cutting-edge deep learning algorithms to create predictive models of motor and cognitive decline in Parkinson’s disease and atypical Parkinsonism.